lucprincen/lucidian-tides/Sessions/3 - A Golden Chain Is A Heavy Burden.md

 ![[golden-chain-vault-map.png]]

-[[Mallory Calder|Mal]] also inquires about Gellan Primewater.
-He is a councillor here in Nicodranas.
+[[Mallory Calder|Mal]] also inquires about [[Gellan Primewater]].
+He is a councillor here in Nicodranas, in charge of the Restless Wharf.
 Also asks about the De Montfort family, also councillor, runs the Open Quay.
-Mal reveals she has had some business with them before.
+Mal reveals she has had some business with them before. [[Commodore de Modesto]] is also mentioned as a member of the council, who has affiliations with the [[Golden Chain]].
+He used to be a sergeant for them.

 Finishing up the conversation with [[Tamulia]], we ask her for good places to visit to find more [[The Revelry|Revelry]] associates.
 She mentions two taverns or inns: the Low Lantern, and the Blushing Mermaid.
 Mal mentions to Tamulia that a bad tip from The Blushing Mermaid led to a trap from [[Clovis Concord|The Concord]].